 “When Jackson arrived at Nicklaus Children's he was weighing a little over a pound and was on a breathing tube.
 We provided the family with all the options to repair his PDA.
 He was an ideal candidate for the non-surgical technique as it would help his tiny body heal quicker and continue to grow”, said Dr. Prieto.

 Closing the PDA via a cardiac catheterization is a non-surgical option that involves a small incision in the groin to reach a blood vessel, decreasing recovery time and improving outcomes for the patient.
 Nicklaus Children's Hospital now offers PDA closures using the FDA-approved Amplatzer Piccolo Occluder, a self-expanding, wire mesh device to seal the opening in the heart.

-Jackson is a different baby after the procedure.
-He is no longer on breathing support and is becoming more alert each day.
+Jackson was a different baby after the procedure.
+He no longer required breathing support and became more alert each day.

 “He is a true miracle,” said Sara, describing her active and engaged little boy who turns 3 in December.
 She noted that developmentally Jackson has always met or exceeded every milestone.
 He loves playing outdoors, swimming, riding his tricycle and is “obsessed” with playgrounds, where he climbs and slides with enthusiasm.
 He loves books and reading, and can identify every letter of the alphabet and spell his own name.
 Jackson also knows all numbers up to 20 and enjoys demonstrating his counting prowess.
 And last but not least, a favorite Jackson activity is working with his dad on an old family truck, where he can explore his fascination with tools.